SniperrifleXD/discordjs-functions-shortcuts/README.md

 ## About

-`discordjs-shortcuts-functions` is a shortcuts thingy I made for myself.
+`discordjs-functions-shortcuts` is a shortcuts thingy I made for myself.
 So.... uh, yea.

 ---